 --

-Elitists aren't those who run the world:
+Elitists aren't those who run the world: they are those who criticize the CEO's.

 - Thomas C. Frank